rcjcooke/wa-arm-spring-selector/README.md

 Please note that, at the time of writing, Gradle test and Eclipse debug capability are not yet integrated in the Eclipse Gradle buildship plugin, though you can manually set up a remote debug target to a gradle test execution instance in Eclipse.

+#### Visual Studio Code
+VS Code was used for the creation and modification of the Web App.
+Simply opening the project folder in VS Code should be sufficient for VS Code to function.
+I use the following extensions for this project which youmaywish to consider:
+* Angular 6 Snippets
+* Markdown All In One
+* Java Extension Pack

 ## References
 * Gradle multi-project builds: https://docs.gradle.org/current/userguide/multi_project_builds.html
 * Jersey JSON / Moxy: https://jersey.github.io/documentation/latest/media.html#json.moxy